-20-6 .
-Form of following or lik call: The terms of the call shall be approved by the congregation in the e form: ministerial qual your labors that earnestly call ye discharge of you may be free fro you the sum of benefits, such as of your being an Church being on sufficient grounds well satisfied of the ifications of you,, and having good hopes from our knowledge of t your ministrations in the Gospel will be profitable to our spiritual interests, do but oundertake the pastoral office in said congregation, promising you, in the arduty, all proper support, encouragement and obedience in the Lord.
-That you m worldly cares and avocations, we hereby promise and oblige ourselves to pay support a year in regular monthly (or quarterly) payments, and other s, manse, retirement, insurance, vacations, moving expenses etc., during the time ad continuing the regular pastor of this church.
-The property of the payments are provided to the payments and other standards are provided to the payments.
-The payments are provided to the payments are provided to the payments are provided to the payments. , A.D I, having moderated the congregational meeting which extended a call to according to the for his ministerial services, do certify that the call has been made in all respects e rules laid down in the Book of Church Order , and that the persons who signed ll were authorized to do so by vote of the congregation.
-Moderator of the Meeting
+20-6.
+Form of call: The terms of the call shall be approved by the congregation in the following or like form:

+The \\\\\\ Church being on sufficient grounds well satisfied of the ministerial qualifications of you, \\\\\\, and having good hopes from our knowledge of your labors that your ministrations in the Gospel will be profitable to our spiritual interests, do earnestly call you to undertake the pastoral office in said congregation, promising you, in the discharge of your duty, all proper support, encouragement and obedience in the Lord.
+That you may be free from worldly cares and avocations, we hereby promise and oblige ourselves to pay you the sum of \$\\\\\ a year in regular monthly (or quarterly) payments, and other benefits, such as, manse, retirement, insurance, vacations, moving expenses etc., during the time of your being and continuing the regular pastor of this church.